MjxSjx/Portfolio/Case Study 1 - bike-share analysis/R Results/README.md

 * When you combine your 12 sheets into 1 data frame
 * If you make a custom data frame for detailed specifics
-* The list is endless
+* The list is endless!
+Think of the near 30 queues we made in SQL.
+All of those can be done in R plus more!

 </details>